selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 - Number of values with a single occurrence: 3

 ## NAME

+**Description:**
+The name of the rock type or sample.
+This is pulled directly from the SOURCE publication and follows whatever convention is established by the authors.

 **Source of Values:**
 Copied from publication listed in SOURCE